 An old business adage says to go to where your customers are.
 Realizing that it's shedding cable subscribers but gaining broadband users by the thousands, Comcast is pivoting toward streaming.
 That's one reason why it's giving the Xfinity Flex streaming box to its Internet-only customers for free.
-But while the Flex has a number of good features, such as voice search and integrated smart home controls, it needs a lot more apps before it can compete with the likes of Roku and the Amazon Fire Stick as one of the best streaming devices.
+But while the Flex has a number of good features, such as voice search and integrated smart home controls, it needs a lot more apps (though it just got a big one, details below) before it can compete with the likes of Roku and the Amazon Fire Stick as one of the best streaming devices.

 Xfinity Flex price and availability

 The Xfinity Flex became available in the fall of 2019.
 Comcast Internet customers who do not get cable TV service can receive one Flex for free.
 Additional boxes cost $5 each, and a household can have up to three.

 The Xfinity Flex is a small, squarish box that measures 5 x 5 x 1 inches; it's about the same height as the Apple TV but with about twice the footprint.
 On the back, you'll find an HDMI port, USB-C for power and an Ethernet jack if you choose to hard-wire the device to your router rather than use Wi-Fi.

 The top of this gray box has a subtle design made of small, indented triangles, and the sides of the Flex are beveled.
 While not as flashy as the glossy, black Apple TV or Amazon Fire TV Cube, the Flex's design lends a modicum of visual interest to something you're probably not going to look at all that much.